top of page

 Halfway through fourth grade, I switched schools, and it was way harder than I thought it would be.
 At the new place, I had a tough time fitting in with kids who'd been friends since kindergarten.
 I felt like the odd one out, lonely and isolated as the "new kid."
 The cliques made me feel invisible, and I often wished I could be part of their group.
 Lunchtime was the worst; I'd sit alone, pretending to be busy but really just wanting to connect with someone.

 One moment really sticks out, showing how frustrated and desperate I was.
 In class, feeling overwhelmed, I pressed the metal rings of my notebook into my arm, trying to show how much I was hurting and needed attention.
 I ended up shouting in anger, feeling exposed and misunderstood by my classmates, who probably just thought I was acting out instead of realizing I was asking for help.
+Surprisingly, I don't remember getting into major trouble at home for this incident, unlike other times when I was punished for acting out.
+Maybe my mom was too busy to notice how I was feeling, or she more than likely didn’t care.

 ## A Field Trip to Remember

 So, my classmates and I were on this field trip that was supposed to be all fun and exciting.
-The sun was out, everyone was laughing as we strolled through the schoolyard.
+The sun was out, everyone was laughing as we strolled through Jamestown.
 But I couldn't shake this feeling of being left out, which kind of ruined the fun for me.
-Trying to cope, I blurted out, âWhat are they, gay or something?â and immediately wished I hadn't.
-A parent overheard and told my teacher, and before I knew it, I was in the principal's office.
+I saw them (the girls from the previous story) up ahead, they were all holding hands, walking in a row.
+I was walking in the back next to one of the chaperones.
+Trying to cope, I blurted out, “What are they, gay or something?” and immediately wished I hadn't.
+That chaperone told my teacher, and before I knew it, I was in the principal's office when we got back to school.

 ## 10th Grade: The New Girl

-The summer between 9th and 10th grade was a big deal for me because I moved from a busy big city to a small town with just one high school.
+The summer between 9th and 10th grade was a big deal for me because I moved from a busy big city with 12 high schools to a small town with just one high school.
 It was a huge change, and I really noticed how different everything was, from the lifestyle to the social scene.
 At first, being the "new girl" was exciting, but I also felt pressure to fit in.
 As time went on, the excitement faded, and I started to feel left out.
 During this time, I met a girl who was super pretty and had an amazing personality.
-We clicked because we were both new, and her popularity helped me climb the social ladder.
+She was brand new, so I was no longer “the new girl”.
+We clicked because we were both new in a school where everyone grew up together, and her popularity helped me climb the social ladder.
 I even started dating a guy from the baseball team, which made me feel more accepted.
-But things went south with my friend when she locked me out of my locker, and that was the beginning of the end of our friendship.
+But things went south with my friend after an adventure that we had during school hours, and that was the beginning of the end of our short friendship.

-The walk to my uncleâs place was quicker than I thoughtâjust a few blocks away.
-The air smelled like flowers and fresh grass, which was a nice surprise.
-My uncle's house was pretty basic, with old furniture and a stash of grain alcohol that caught my eye.
-Feeling a mix of nerves and curiosity, I tried alcohol for the first time, chasing the burn with Doritos.
-I quickly realized Iâd overdone it.
-We ended up playing truth or dare, where I confessed I was a virgin.
-A dare put me in a situation I wasnât ready for, leaving me with regret and shame.
+The walk to her uncle’s place was faster than I expected—just a few blocks away.
+Her uncle's house was pretty simple, with old furniture and a stash of grain alcohol that caught my attention.
+Feeling a mix of nerves and curiosity, I tried alcohol for the first time and chased the burn with Doritos.
+I quickly realized I’d overdone it.
+We ended up playing truth or dare, where I admitted I was a virgin.
+A dare put me in a situation I wasn’t ready for, leaving me feeling regretful and ashamed.
+This was my first time drinking alcohol, and let me tell you, grain alcohol is strong.
+I was wasted, though I didn’t realize it at the time.

-Though I never got back with my old friends, I found new ones who accepted me.
-The rest of my school time was more peaceful, but the experience left some emotional scars.
-Looking back on those weeks, Iâm thankful for the resilience I built and how poetry helped me cope.
-Despite everything, Iâm stronger and appreciate the lessons I learned.
+Even though I didn't reconnect with my old friends, I made new ones who accepted me.
+The rest of my school time was calmer (somewhat), but the whole experience left some emotional marks.
+Thinking back on those weeks, I'm grateful for the resilience I developed and how poetry helped me get through it.
+Despite everything, I'm stronger now and appreciate the lessons I learned.

 ## A Reflection on Choices and Consequences